Cubital Tunnel Syndrome

 If these measures fail to improve the condition, or if the nerve compression is severe, surgery may be recommended.
 There are several types of procedures available.
 The type of procedure performed varies between surgeons and patients, but the most important factor is releasing all the sites of pressure on the nerve.
 Two of the most commonly performed procedures are described below:

-1. Simple decompression: The least invasive procedure is known as an “in situ release” or “simple decompression” of the cubital tunnel.
-This procedure decreases pressure on the ulnar nerve by removing tight bands of tissue on the nerve.
+1. Decompression: The least invasive procedure is known as an “in situ release” or “decompression” of the cubital tunnel.
+This procedure decreases pressure on the ulnar nerve by removing the tight bands of tissue which press on the nerve.
 During surgery, the “roof” of the cubital tunnel (Osborne’s ligament) is divided through an incision on the inside of the elbow.
 The nerve is allowed to remain in its natural groove within the cubital tunnel.
 This type of surgery is shown in the surgical video below.

 2. Anterior Transposition: An ulnar nerve transposition decreases pressure and tension on the ulnar nerve by shifting the nerve’s course as it travels around the elbow.
 During surgery, the ulnar nerve is moved out of its groove behind the medial epicondyle to the front of the elbow (anteriorly).
 At the conclusion of the procedure, the nerve is positioned in a bed of tissue either under the skin, within muscles, or beneath muscles of the forearm.
 These procedures are known as subcutaneous, intra-muscular, and sub-muscular transpositions, respectively.